-As a leading commercial bank in Aruba, our business is building long-term relationships with our clients and stakeholders.
-Our mission is to be the preferred partner, offering innovative, effective and customer driven solutions that enable our customers to achieve financial freedom in a responsible ans sustainable way, while creating shared value for the communities we serve.
+As a leading commercial bank in Aruba, our business is building long-term relationships with our clients and stakeholders and to serve them throughout their lifelong ambitions and challenges.
+Our mission is to be their preferred partner, offering innovative, effective and customer driven solutions that enable our customers and partners to achieve financial freedom in a responsible and sustainable way, while creating shared value for the communities we serve.